SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         report.save_html('report.html')
         ```

         Open the generated `.html` page.
 What does it say about your data?
-Have it drifted?
+Has it drifted?
 Make sure to poke
         around to understand what the different plots are actually showing.

     2. Data drifting is not the only kind of reporting evidently can make.
-We can also get reports on the data quality.
+We can also get reports on data quality.
-        Look through the documentation of evidently and add the preset that has to do with data quality to the report.
+        Look through evidently's documentation and add the preset that has to do with data quality to the report.
         Try adding a few `Nan` values to your `current_data` and re-run the report.
 Checkout the report and go over the
         generated plots and make sure that it picked up on the missing values you just added.